/Blog

 Next, think about the less obvious benefits.
 Will the software free up your team to focus on higher-value tasks instead of repetitive admin?
 Could it reduce downtime by minimizing the risk of injuries?

 Estimate the value of these benefits and add them to your total savings.
-These indirect savings might not be as easy to quantify, but they’re just as important.
+They may be harder to quantify, but they’re just as important.

 3. Calculate your total investment cost